adityajramdasi/Space-Weather-Summer-2023/README.md

 5. Mean Turbulence in Magnetic Field inside the magnetic cloud: $\delta B/B$ (data obtained from Debesh Bhattacharjee's PhD thesis at IISER, Pune)
 6. Mean Turbulence in Net Proton flux: $\delta n_{p}/n_{p}$ (data obtained from Debesh Bhattacharjee's PhD thesis at IISER, Pune)

 I also plotted this data into NM station-wise subplots and plotted the best-fit 3-degree polynomial curves to every dataset.
 I also generated numbers quantifying 4 kinds of **statistical correlations** for each ICME event's, each NM station's data set.
 These 4 are - Pearson R, Spearman R, Kendall Tau, and Linear Regression.
+All these numbers can be found above the respective station-wise subplots in the relevant Jupyter Notebooks.
+Another different kind of graph I plotted was to find correlations between the _cutoff rigidity_ of NM stations (13 of them, with ~9 unique values from 0.01-1GV) and FD magnitudes (dip sizes).
+The code for generating all these plots and finding out correlation coefficients, along with the plots themselves, can be found in the folder - "**Correlation plots**" in this repo.
+**Notably, the highest average statistical correlation was found between _Mean Solar Wind Bulk Velocity_ and FD magnitude: 0.72** (even with just 11 ICME events).

 ## Acknowledgements